CPS-IT/project-builder/docs/architecture.md

 Based on the loaded configuration, a new service container is built.
-Its configuration can be extended by each project type and contains all relevant services to successfully run project generation.
+Its configuration can be extended by each project type and contains all relevant services to successfully run the project generation.

 > :arrow_right: Read more a [`Dependency injection`](dependency-injection.md)